 - CAPILLARY REFILL TIME:

 Remember that if you are evacuating with your pet to bring proof of vaccines and a photo of you and your pet together in the event you are separated.
-You can access your pet’s vaccination history using the AllyDVM PETPAGE app Available at the Google Play or App Store.
+You can access your pet’s vaccination history using our VET2PET app, available at the Google Play or App Store.

 Animals bring us great joy and comfort in times of sorrow, and we want yours to remain healthy and happy and with their family.

 Info courtesy of Megan Brashear, BS, CVT, VTS (ECC)

 - Press (53)

 - Questions (4)